Is this topic for you?

 - You hear voices.

-- You have been thinking about death or suicide a lot, but you do not have a plan to harm yourself.
+- You have been thinking about death or suicide a lot, but you don't have a plan to harm yourself.

 Seek care soon if: